-The Cave of Machpelah (Me’arat HaMachpelah) in Hebron is the burial place of the patriarchs and matriarchs of the Jewish people: Abraham and Sarah, Isaac and Rebecca, Jacob and Leah.
+The Cave of Machpelah (Me’arat HaMachpelah) in Hebron is venerated as the burial place of the patriarchs and matriarchs of the Jewish people: Abraham and Sarah, Isaac and Rebecca, Jacob and Leah.
 It is the oldest Jewish holy site in the world, purchased by Abraham nearly 4,000 years ago, and the massive Herodian structure that stands over the cave today is the most complete Herodian building in existence, even more intact than the Temple Mount retaining walls in Jerusalem.

 Abraham’s Purchase